 You may notify us at any time that you do not wish us to retain your personal information, and wherever practicable and lawful we will comply with such a request.

-You may request access to your personal information and may seek to have it corrected if you believe it is inaccurate, out of date, incomplete, irrelevant or misleading.
+You may request access to personal information Bayer holds about you and may seek to have it corrected if you believe it is inaccurate, out of date, incomplete, irrelevant or misleading.

 Access or correction requests should be sent to the Privacy Officer at the address below.

 Your request should give as much detail as possible to help us locate information about you such as your name, contact details, any former name, and if possible the context, for example, your relationship with us.
 Please specify any particular information to which you are seeking access.